Wedding Checklist for the Groom: Do’s and Don’ts for Your Special Day

 - Book the honeymoon.
 Every couple works out their honeymoon plans in different ways.
 You might plan the trip together, or the groom may plan a surprise getaway to sweep the bride off her feet.
 Either way, it's typically the groom who takes the lead when it comes to actually booking the trip (plane tickets, hotel reservations, etc).

-- Order your bride a wedding present.
+- Order wedding presents.
 Did you know it's customary to have a present to give to the bride on your wedding day?
 You do now!
 It doesn't have to be a big thing, but a heartfelt and meaningful gift on the morning of the wedding will start off the day in the best of spirits.
+And don’t forget to get your groomsmen gifts as well to show how much you appreciate their friendship.